jasonballejo/fullstack-ai-nextjs/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## What was used for the project
+## What we used for the project

-Started with Next.js and
+Started with Next.js and [Clerk](https://clerk.com/docs).
+Clerk was used to for authentication.
+A web hook was used to save user data to store their data.

-# fullstack-ai-nextjs
+We also used [Planetscale](https://planetscale.com/) and [Prisma](https://www.prisma.io/).